iver-wharf/iver-wharf.github.io/docs/tutorials/oidc/README.md

 Under the menu item `Certificates and Secrets` its possible to create a client secret.
-This is not needed for SPA platform that wharf uses, however it is needed when using the (WEB) type of platform that oath-tools uses.
+This is not needed for SPA platform that Wharf uses, however it is needed when using the (WEB) type of platform that oath-tools uses.